bvanderhorn/vscode-run-selected-powershell-script/README.md

 ![Copy file names as array of strings](https://raw.githubusercontent.com/bvanderhorn/vscode-run-selected-powershell-script/main/img/rsps-use-gif.gif)

-Simple VS Code plugin that allows you to select a PowerShell script in the Explorer and directly run it, with one click, locally in a dedicated integrated terminal.
+Simple VS Code plugin that allows you to select a PowerShell script (*.ps1) in the sidebar and directly run it, with one click, locally in a dedicated integrated terminal.

 ## Change Log
 See Change Log [here](CHANGELOG.md)